-The deliverable describes the set of services and resources made available from the Security, Agriculture, Energy and Health communities for the first batch of AI4Copernicus open calls winners.
+The deliverable describes the set of services and resources made available from the Security, Agriculture, Energy and Health communities for Al4Copernicus open calls winners.

-In the WP5 activities, each of the above domain oversaw and carried out the bootstrapping of AI4Copernicus with high-impact services and resources coming from the operational needs of users.
-Each domain task focused on the technical requirements, develop of the services and deployment of the resources in the AI4Copernicus infrastructure.
-First versions of services and resources for each area will have incremental updates and refinements until their final version, foreseen at M18.
+In WP5 activities, each of the above domains oversaw and carried out the bootstrapping of Al4Copernicus with high-impact services and resources coming from the operational needs of users.
+Each domain task focused on the technical requirements, development of the services and deployment of the resources in the Al4Copernicus infrastructure.
+First versions of services and resources for each area were provided in M12 and they had incremental updates and refinements until current final status.

-D5.1 is a demonstrator: the description of the services referred to the application deployed in the Al4Copernicus infrastructure will constitute a valid support for the open calls winner to operate the services.
+D5.2, as an update of D5.1, is a demonstrator: the description of the services referred to the application deployed in the AI4Copernicus infrastructure as support for the open calls winner to operate the services.